ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 # Roadmap for First Character
 Once you've setup-ed your directories and started the character with the **create NEW** tool, it's best to just read through the **Builder** and **Puppet** documentations.
 You can skip things under *Advanced* for now, but the other content needs to be understood.
-Otherwise you'll either get stuck quickly or just won't use the tool efficiently.
+Otherwise you'll either get stuck quickly or just won't be able to use the tool efficiently.
-After then you can continue with this little roadmap:
+After you've read through those two pages you can follow this roadmap below.
+And after each step make sure to build the whole character and see what you get.
+It needs to be understood that Kangaroo is a procedural tool where we don't just work on a maya file and send that out when we are done.
+Instead we work on the data that in the end creates the character with the *RunAll* button.
 ### Specify your model
 The simple way to get you started is just dragging the model into the explorer.
 See *importModel()* function of Builder
 ### Place Blueprint Joints